ndhuanhuan/ML_MODELS_REVIEW/GAN/CycleGAN/readme.md

 Use U-Net architecture
 - Encoder— Step 1 from figure 9.4: these are the convolutional layers that reduce the resolution of each feature map (layer or slice).
 This is the contraction path (d0 to d3).
 - Decoder— Step 3 from figure 9.4: these are the deconvolutional layers (transposed convolutions) that upscale the image back to 128 × 128.
 This is the expansion path (u1 to u4).

+To clarify, the autoencoder model here is useful in two ways.
+First, the overall CycleGAN architecture can be viewed as training two autoencoders.
+Second, the U-Net itself has parts referred to as encoder and decoder.